 - Open Source Browser Extensions – An extensive list of oss browser extensions one can contribute to or learn from.

 The Google Angle

 Unfortunately, Google is a bit rogue on the WebExtensions front.
-You’ll need to use Mozilla’s polyfill to ensure the extension works in Chrome without changes…or you could design the extension to work with Chrome as Mozilla understands the Chrome API calls…though the latter method isn’t ideal from a standardization perspective.
+You’ll need to use Mozilla’s polyfill to ensure the extension works in Chrome without changes.
+You could design the extension to work with Chrome since Mozilla understands the Chrome API calls.
+This latter method isn’t ideal from a standardization perspective.

 - Opera’s Extensions Documentation.

 - Mozilla’s Extension Workshop.